syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Interaction.md

 # Interaction in EffectsView

 You can set the effects on different interactions.
-This section explains how to set effects on different interactions available in effectsview.
+This section explains how to set effects on different interactions available in effects view.

 ## TouchDownEffects